joshed-io/reveal-hugo/README.md

 - More [revealjs themes](https://github.com/dzello/revealjs-themes) including robot-lung and sunblind

 Find many more on the Reveal.js wiki: [Plugins, tools and hardware](https://github.com/hakimel/reveal.js/wiki/Plugins,-Tools-and-Hardware).

+## Changelog

+- 2018-08-03: The slide shortcode is now easier to use.
+An auto-closing version sits inside the slide instead of needing to surround its content and add a closing tag.

 ## Contributing